 - The mental and physical health of all involved parties

-- Any history of mental or physical abuse
+- Any history of mental or physical abuse or substance abuse

 What to Expect from Divorce Litigation